germanmr/rater/readme.md

 The developed was made starting from the Core: **Domain Core** and **Domain application services**, defining entities, and interfaces for the inputs and outputs ports to define the interaction with the outside world.
 Later the **rater-application** and **rater-dataccess** modules were implemented tyo connect to the exterior.
-Finally, **rater-container** binds all modules in order to be able to start the application and made the connection between the interfaces ports and the outside.
+Finally, **rater-container** binds all modules in order to be able to start the application, and inject the proper implementations for the defined interfaces ports to the outside.
 A Jacoco aggregate module was added to check tests coverage.

 Modules list: ( In alphabetical order to be easily found in the tree file )